rcl-common/docs/index.md

 # Introduction

-RCL Applications are created primarily for the Microsoft Azure Cloud.
+RCL Apps are created primarily for the Microsoft Azure Cloud.
 These applications provides users with tools to support their cloud solutions.